jamgar/tickcase_ajax/spec.md

 - [ ] Limited logic in controllers
 - [ ] Views use helper methods if appropriate
 - [ ] Views use partials if appropriate

+## Notes for Tickcase:

+Ticketing System

+### Client
+- can login to create, read, update, destroy (aka. close) a their tickets
+- can build a profile

+### Technician
+- can login to create, read, update, destroy (aka. close) tickets
+- can build a profile
+- can assign tickets
+- can create a knowlegebase article

+### Admin
+- can do and see all